Enrichment tips for your bird

 So, how do we provide that?
 The answer is pretty simple and fun: toys!
 We can supply them with the enrichment they need, both physically and mentally, by giving them toys that are challenging, entertaining, and fun.

 Have you ever noticed how fun-looking bird toys are with all their colours and varied materials and textures?
 Birds can spend hours playing with a toy they chew on, shred, swing from, or fling side to side.
 It doesn’t matter if the toy is commercially produced or handmade.

 Visit Fear Free Happy Homes for details on the types of toys that might be right for your bird!

 No matter which toys you choose for your bird, you want to ensure that they are safe.
 You don’t want your bird to get stuck in a hanging toy that’s too long or get their claws trapped.
-Watch over your bird when you give it a new toy and make sure to remove toys that have been destroyed as they can become dangerous.
+Watch over your bird when you give them a new toy and make sure to remove toys that have been destroyed, as they can become dangerous.